 The spouse receiving the MLTC or other waiver services may deduct from his/her income these allowances and deductions:

 SPOUSE -an amount to bring his or her spouse's income up to the "Minimum Monthly Maintenance Needs Allowance" (MMMNA).
-In 2017, this is $3,022.50.
+In 2022*, this is $3,435 up from $3,259 in 2021.
 The allowance provided to non-applying spouse is called a "community spouse monthly income allowance" (CSMIA).
 The CSMIA is calculated by subtracting the non-applying spouse's own income and the monthly cost of his/her health insurance premiums from the MMMNA.

 Health insurance premium - may deduct the cost of his/her own Medigap and other insurance premiums.